jofas/blog/content/003-mongodump-archive-to-json/index.md

 # Required Steps

-I was hoping to be able to extract the data from the archive file without having to spin up a local MongoDB instance, which in my mind sounded like too much overhead for such a benign task.
+I was hoping to be able to extract the data from the archive file without spinning up a local MongoDB instance, which in my mind sounded like too much overhead for such a benign task.
 But it turns out my use-case described above is less common than anticipated.
-The process of extracting documents from an archive created with `mongodump` requires more tools and resources than I initially expected.
 I thought that I must be able to use `mongodump` itself or at least its counterpart `mongorestore` to query the data from an archive file and print the documents in a human-readable format to a file or stdout.